 Since Barcelona is such a popular tourist destination with a large international airport, you’ll have no trouble finding affordable fare into the city.
 Many budget airlines fly directly into Barcelona Airport El Prat from major European cities for under €50, which means getting into Barcelona should be a breeze.
+There are also some flights that go to nearby Girona.
 You can browse schedules on Skyscanner.

 There are also many connections via train and bus from other cities in Spain or nearby countries – click here to browse schedules.